RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] TODO @gdm give example about what is cumbersome
 - [ ] TODO @gdm list all data fields that are being mapped

+The data fields mapped from a Flickr Collection resource are

+- `id`
+- ` title`
+- `description`

+The data fields mapped from a Flickr Photoset resource are

+- `id`
+- ` owner`

 ### [Imgur]
 <!-- wip @gdm -->